 Portland High-Rise Condo FAQ's

 Q: What are HOA dues?

 A: Most condos will have monthly homeowners' association (HOA) dues that the owner is responsible for paying.
 What you get in exchange for those dues varies by building and you will want to have a clear understanding of what's included during your escrow period before you purchase a condo.
 The amount is based on the square footage of the condo - the larger your condo the more you pay.
 Typically the HOA dues will include building insurance and maintenance, parking, trash, water, sewer, gas, salaries for staff and extra to put in reserves for repairs.
 Some older buildings have high HOA dues because they may include all utilities and older buildings just cost more to maintain and repair.
 Some luxury full-service buildings will have higher HOA dues because they typically have more amenities and a larger staff to pay.
 If you're wanting to keep your HOA dues low check into newer buildings that don't have a lot of amenities like Encore and 937.

 Q: Can I have a dog in a Portland high-rise condo?

 A: Portland is a very dog-friendly town, and the condo market is no different.
 Most buildings will have varying size restrictions, like up to two dogs totaling less than 90 pounds combined.
 And some buildings will have breed restrictions.
-The only building we can think of that flatly forbids dogs and any other pets are The Fontaine and some of the co-ops in Goose Hollow, so even if you're dog-averse that's the building for you!
+The only buildings we can think of that flatly forbid dogs and any other pets are The Fontaine and some of the co-ops in Goose Hollow, so even if you're dog-averse we can find a building for you!
 Be sure you're working with an agent like Stuart Stevens who knows the Portland high-rise condo market well and they'll steer you to the best buildings for you and your pet.
 And check out our blog post about the most pet friendly buildings!